 Avani Mehta Sood is a social psychologist and legal scholar who joined the Berkeley Law faculty in 2013.
 She teaches Criminal Law, Evidence, and a Colloquium on Law & Psychology.

-Sood is a graduate of Yale Law School, where she served as an editor of the Yale Law Journal and was a member of the Lowenstein International Human Rights Law Clinic and the New Haven Legal Assistance Clinic, Family Law Unit.
-She also holds a Ph.D. in Psychology from Princeton University, where she was awarded the Center for Human Values Graduate Prize Fellowship, the Fellowship of Woodrow Wilson Scholars, and the Laurance S. Rockefeller Graduate Prize Fellowship.
+Sood holds a J.D. from Yale Law School, where she served as an editor of the Yale Law Journal; represented indigent clients in the New Haven Legal Assistance Clinic; conducted international research with the Lowenstein Human Rights Law Clinic; and was awarded the Robert L. Bernstein Fellowship in International Human Rights.
+She also holds a B.A. summa cum laude and a Ph.D. in Psychology from Princeton University, where she was awarded the Howard Crosby Warren Senior Prize, the Edward E. Jones Memorial Thesis Prize, the Center for Human Values Graduate Prize Fellowship, the Laurance S. Rockefeller Graduate Prize Fellowship, and the Fellowship of Woodrow Wilson Scholars.

 A.B., Princeton University (1999)